vbumgarner/jdbcscriptedinput/app/README.txt

 2. In bin/foo/query.properties, change the first four properties, driverClass,connectionString,iteratorField, and query.
    The properites are documented in the properties file.
 3. In bin/foo/query.pointer, change lastValue to a value that is relevant to your query in query.properties.
 3. Create an entry in local/inputs.conf for your new script. local/inputs.conf.example is a template.
+Do not edit the value for sourcetype.
 4. Place your jdbc jar(s) on the classpath.
    If you place the jar(s) in bin/lib, run.sh will pick them up.
    If you want to put them somewhere else, you will need to edit the script or place them somewhere that java will look for them by default.